 The Terence Higgins Trust is the UK's leading charity providing support, information and advice on HIV and Aids.
 Their Helpline number is: 0808 802 1221.

 Gender identity and sexual orientation

-There is a LGBTQ Student Network co-ordinated by the Student’s Union at UAL, which creates opportunities for students to socialise, get support from fellow students and lead on LGBT–related campaigns both within UAL and nationally.
+There is a LGBTQIA+ group co-ordinated by the Student’s Union at UAL, which creates opportunities for students to socialise, get support from fellow students and lead on LGBT+ related campaigns both within UAL and nationally.

-Further information and support on sexual orientation and Gender Identity is available on the Diversity section.
+Further information and support on sexual orientation and gender identity is available in the Diversity section.